martbetz/martbetz.github.io/faq.md

 ### Can I hire you? ###

-No. I'm not a professional photographer; I just like taking pictures and messing about with computers.
+No. I'm not a professional; I’m just a hippie with a hobby.

 ### Can I Contribute? ###

-No. You'd do better posting elsewhere and sending a link to your work.
+No. You'd do better posting stuff elsewhere and sending a link to your work.